softlayer/softlayer-python/docs/cli/vs.rst

 	:..............:...........................:

-There are many other commands to help manage Cloud Compute Instances.
-To see them all, use `sl help cci`.
+There are many other commands to help manage virtual servers.
+To see them all, use `sl help vs`.

 ::

-	$ sl help cci
+	$ sl help vs
-	usage: sl cci [<command>] [<args>...] [options]
+	usage: sl vs [<command>] [<args>...] [options]

 	Manage, delete, order compute instances

 	The available commands are:
-	  network         Manage network settings
+	  cancel          Cancel a running virtual server
-	  create          Order and create a CCI
+	  capture         Create an image the disk(s) of a virtual server create          Order and create a virtual server (see sl vs create-options for choices)
-	                    (see `sl cci create-options` for choices)
+	  create-options  Output available available options when creating a VS detail          Output details about a virtual server dns             DNS related actions to a virtual server edit            Edit details of a virtual server list            List virtual servers on the account nic-edit        Edit NIC settings
-	  manage          Manage active CCI
+	  pause           Pauses an active virtual server
-	  list            List CCI's on the account
+	  power-off       Powers off a running virtual server power-on        Boots up a virtual server
-	  detail          Output details about a CCI
+	  ready           Check if a virtual server has finished provisioning reboot          Reboots a running virtual server
-	  dns             DNS related actions to a CCI cancel          Cancel a running CCI
+	  reload          Reload the OS on a VS based on its current configuration resume          Resumes a paused virtual server
-	  create-options  Output available available options when creating a CCI reload          Reload the OS on a CCI based on its current configuration ready           Check if a CCI has finished provisioning
+	  upgrade         Upgrades parameters of a virtual server

 	For several commands, <identifier> will be asked for.
-This can be the id, hostname or the ip address for a CCI.
+This can be the id, hostname or the ip address for a virtual server.

 	Standard Options:
 	  -h --help  Show this screen